owasp-amass/oam-tools/user_guide.md

 ### The 'oam_track' Command

 Shows differences between enumerations that included the same target(s) for monitoring a target's attack surface.
-This command leverages either the sqlite file generated from enumerations, or the remote graph database settings from the configuration file.
+This command leverages either the SQLite file generated from enumerations or the remote graph database settings from the configuration file.
 Flags for performing Internet exposure monitoring across the enumerations in the graph database:

 | Flag | Description | Example |
 |------|-------------|---------|